API Limits

 • All view-based API calls which are authenticated with a user token count against your limits.
 This uses the Authorization header to send the logged-in user's token.

 • All third-party requests that send data to the object-based API.
-This includes Zapier and Integromat, as well as others.
+This includes Zapier and Make, as well as others.
 An easy way to tell is if they ask for your API key when integrating with Knack.
 If they do, any call made by the third-party will count towards your limits.

 Which Requests Do Not Count Toward Limits